Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Crestmead recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Crestmead experienced around 20 dwelling approvals each year over the past five financial years, totalling an estimated 102 homes.
-In FY-26 so far, three approvals have been recorded.
-This averages to approximately 4.3 new residents per year for every home built between FY-21 and FY-25.
-Commercial development approvals totalled $21.8 million in FY-26.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Crestmead has experienced around 20 dwellings receiving development approval each year over the past five financial years.
+This totals an estimated 102 homes between FY-21 and FY-25.
+So far in FY-26, three approvals have been recorded.
+On average, 4.3 new residents per year are associated with every home built during this period.

 Frequently Asked Questions - Development